-When a major pharmaceutical manufacturer encountered technical issues on their built-in ultra-low temperature storage freezers, engineers at Farrar Scientific, powered by Trane Technologies, were able to go in and fix the problem – even though they weren’t the original freezer equipment manufacturers.
+When a major pharmaceutical manufacturer encountered technical issues on their built-in ultra-low temperature storage freezers, engineers at FARRAR, powered by Trane Technologies, were able to go in and fix the problem – even though they weren’t the original freezer equipment manufacturers.
 Resolving the issue was critical given the $1 billion value of the new drugs being stored.
 In just 72 hours, the immediate problem was solved giving facility operators a sense of temporary relief.

 It was clear, however, that further challenges still existed.
 Worse, there was no system in place to better predict those system challenges so they could be resolved before they became big issues and potentially impacted the quality of the drugs.

-The newly commercialized drug product, a major development for the drug manufacturer, required consistent storage at -40° C. After thoroughly evaluating the current cold storage system, Farrar Scientific engineers made some recommendations.
+The newly commercialized drug product, a major development for the drug manufacturer, required consistent storage at -40° C. After thoroughly evaluating the current cold storage system, FARRAR engineers made some recommendations.
 This included adding analytic instrumentation of the existing system to help manage pressure, amperage, cycle time, defrost time, superheat, oil pressure and other critical parameters.

 They also recommended a key monitoring-strategy shift.
 The engineers proposed that the drug manufacturer implement a process to continually evaluate freezer performance.
 Historically, drug companies have focused on meeting requirements as determined by the FDA which requires only that the drug product, not the storage conditions, meet specific criteria.

 Manufacturers typically determine whether drugs are properly stored by evaluating the quality of the drug product rather than freezer performance.
 If the final drug doesn’t meet quality specifications, it needs to be disposed of.